huggingface/hub-docs/docs/hub/models-cards.md

 - flair
 ```

 If it's not specified, the Hub will try to automatically detect the library type.
-This approach is discouraged and repo creators should use the explicit `library_name` as much as possible.
+Unless your model is from `transformers`, this approach is discouraged and repo creators should use the explicit `library_name` as much as possible.

 1. By looking into the presence of files such as `*.nemo` or `*saved_model.pb*`, the Hub can determine if a model is from NeMo or Keras.
 2. If nothing is detected and there is a `config.json` file, it's assumed the library is `transformers`.